DanMossDev/DanMossDev/README.md

 # Hi there!
-I'm Daniel Moss, but my friends call me *Moss*
+I'm Daniel Moss, but most folks just call me *Moss*

 ## I'm a software development student at <a href="https://northcoders.com/">Northcoders</a>
 I'm currently learning HTML, CSS, JavaScript, NodeJS, SQL, and a little Python and C#.
 Down the line, with plans to learn React, Typescript, Redux, MongoDB, and more.